-National Apprenticeship Week is a great time to consider how your industry can support local workforce development initiatives that build strong communities.
-Apprenticeships, on-the-job training, and skills-based certification programs enable labor, education, business, and civic leaders to join forces in efforts to hire qualified workers and strengthen local economies.
+National Apprenticeship Week is a great time to consider how your industry can support local workforce development initiatives.
+Apprenticeships, on-the-job training, and skills-based certification programs are tools that enable labor, education, business, and civic leaders to join forces in their efforts to hire qualified workers and strengthen local economies.

 Some of the most in-demand construction jobs include construction project managers, with a projected growth rate of 11 percent growth through 2030.
 Others include first-line supervisors of construction trades workers, electricians, architectural and engineering managers, plumbers, carpenters, drywallers, and painters.

 U.S. Labor Secretary Marty Walsh published a video explaining the critical impact registered apprenticeships make in America.
 They are available in hundreds of occupations that touch nearly every major economic sector and aspect of daily life.

 Powers says the GCC committee's work strengthens the Lake County economy by connecting employers with skilled job seekers who are trained to meet 21st century needs.